Sweet Serenade

 "Sweet Serenade" is a song by American hip hop recording artist Pusha T from his debut studio album My Name Is My Name (2013).
 "Sweet Serenade" features vocals from American singer Chris Brown, with production by Swizz Beatz and Kanye West.
 On September 4, 2013, the song was released to iTunes as the album's third official single by GOOD Music and Def Jam Recordings.
-The song has peaked at number 19 on the US Billboard Bubbling Under Hot 100 Singles chart.
+The song peaked at number 19 on the US Billboard Bubbling Under Hot 100 Singles chart.

 Background

 On August 28, 2013, Pusha T premiered the audio to "Sweet Serenade" featuring singer Chris Brown.
-It would be the fourth song from the album revealed, after the first two singles "Pain", "Numbers on the Board" and "Who I Am" featuring Big Sean and 2 Chainz.
+It would be the fourth song from the album revealed, after the first three singles "Pain", "Numbers on the Board" and "Who I Am" featuring Big Sean and 2 Chainz.
 Shortly after during a Twitter Q&A he revealed the song was produced by Swizz Beatz.
 It would then be released for retail digital download on September 4, 2013.